Leader of the Opposition (New Zealand)

-Since 1936, the leader of the Opposition has invariably come from either the Labour or National parties.
+Since 1936, the leader of the Opposition, as well as the prime minister, has invariably come from one of the two major parties, Labour or National.
+Therefore the leader of the Opposition has historically acquired that role by either losing a general election having previously been prime minister or by acquiring the leadership of the party that is already the Official Opposition.
+The rules on electing party leadership vary between parties.

+Since the outcome of the 2023 general election, the current holder of the office is the leader of the New Zealand Labour Party and former prime minister Chris Hipkins.

 Role

-The term "opposition" has a specific meaning in the parliamentary sense; it is an important component of the Westminster system, with the Official Opposition directing criticism at the Government.
+The term "opposition" has a specific meaning in the parliamentary sense; it is an important component of the Westminster system, with the Official Opposition having the task of directing criticism towards the Government.
 The leader of the Opposition chairs a Shadow Cabinet, which scrutinises the policies and actions of the Cabinet led by the prime minister, and promotes alternative policies.
 Directed by the leader, the Opposition may move no-confidence motions to test the Government's majority or the confidence of the House.
-The leader of the Opposition may be asked by the governor-general form a new government if the incumbent government is unable to continue in office (e.g. upon a successful no-confidence motion).
+The leader of the Opposition may be asked by the governor-general to form a new government if the incumbent government is unable to continue in office (e.g. upon a successful no-confidence motion).

 Apart from parliamentary duties, there are several ways in which the leader of the Opposition participates directly in affairs of state.
 Often, these relate to national security matters, which are supposed to transcend party politics – the New Zealand Security Intelligence Service, for example, is required to brief the leader of the Opposition as well as the prime minister on certain matters of national security.